PwC Game Based Assessment : PwC Career Unlocked (2024)

 Tell people who may contact you when you are going to take the test, so they do not interrupt.

-If you take the test on your phone or a tablet, close everything else down except for the Career Unlocked app.
+If you take the test on your phone or a tablet, close everything else down except for the PwC Career Unlocked app.
 This means more of your device’s processing power can be used for the app and it will run more smoothly.

 Try to take the test somewhere quiet, where you will not be distracted.
 If you feel that someone may walk in on you, phone or send a text, let them know in advance that you must not be disturbed for this time slot.

 Use headphones without music as noise-canceling devices.

-The PwC Career Unlocked assessment test should take you at least one hour, but you will probably need up to an hour and a half to complete it.
+The PwC game based assessment should take you at least one hour, but you will probably need up to an hour and a half to complete it.

 Remove the stress of fitting the test in between other tasks by setting aside plenty of time in your day.